Providing Nourishment to Patients in Need

-When Diana Gonzalez took over the nutrition and metabolic support department at the University Hospital of San Jorge in Colombia four years ago, she promptly identified several areas she wanted to improve upon, including implementing critical processes for controlling patient diets and increasing access to early nutritional contributions.
+When Diana took over the nutrition and metabolic support department at the University Hospital of San Jorge in Colombia four years ago, she promptly identified several areas she wanted to improve upon, including implementing critical processes for controlling patient diets and increasing access to early nutritional contributions.

-"When I started, we hired more nutritionists and began educating medical caregivers and administrators on the impact of patients' malnutrition, including increasing their number of days in the hospital, which results in higher healthcare costs," Gonzalez recalls.
+"When I started, we hired more nutritionists and began educating medical caregivers and administrators on the impact of patients' malnutrition, including increasing their number of days in the hospital, which results in higher healthcare costs," Diana recalls.

 The new team received education and support from Baxter on the adequate administration of parental nutrition - including premixed intravenous solutions, vitamins and lipids - designed to help minimize the number of patients going without proper nutrition, particularly before and after surgical or diagnostic procedures.